Compare Providers

 Compare our rates to other providers

 Using a sample termination letter for ‘not a good fit’ employees can seriously take the stress out of the event.
-With proper planning and a well-crafted severance package, bad-fit employees can be offboarded easily and without all of the stress that comes with normal, behavior-based terminations.
+With proper planning and a well-crafted severance package, bad-fit employees can be offboarded easily and without all of the stress that typically comes with behavior-based terminations.

 So how do you write a termination letter for ‘not a good fit’ employees?
 What do you need to include?